BUilding a Home

 While there is a requirement for new homes to be built in a style consistent with this character, there is scope for homeowners to express individuality on a home by home basis.
 This is executed by tight controls on form, materiality and site placement but the combination and expression of these elements can be unique.

-- Residential Design guidelines (2009) - These guidelines are used by QLDC when assessing your application for resource consent for a residential house at Jack's Point.
+Residential Design guidelines (2009) - These guidelines are used by QLDC when assessing your application, should a resource consent for a residential house at Jack's Point, be required.
 These guidelines have been incorporated into the JPROA Design Guidelines.

-- Comprehensive Design Guidelines (2009) - These guidelines are used by QLDC when assessing your application for resource consent for a comprehensive development at Jack's Point.
+Comprehensive Design Guidelines (2009) - These guidelines are used by QLDC when assessing your application should a resource consent for a comprehensive development at Jack's Point, be required.
 These guidelines have been incorporated into the JPROA Design Guidelines.

 (If you would like to know if your site could be developed as a Comprehensive section then please check your certificate of title and covenant document or the density map below or call the JPROA).